2021 Winners | 2020 Winners | 2019 Winners | 2018 Winners | 2017 Winners | 2016 Winners

-The Texas Center for the Book has announced that the South Texas Literacy Coalition is the recipient of the sixth annual Texas Center for the Book Literacy Award.
-This $2,000 award, which honors a qualified 501(c)(3) organization that has made outstanding contributions to increasing literacy in Texas, is modeled on the Library of Congress’ annual literacy awards.
+The Texas Center for the Book has announced that the Teen Bookfest by the Bay is the recipient of the seventh annual Texas Center for the Book Literacy Award.
+This $2,000 award honors a qualified 501(c)(3) organization that has made outstanding contributions to increasing literacy in Texas.
 View a video about this year’s winner.

 Funded by the Texas Library and Archives Foundation, Inc., the 2022 Literacy Awards also include two honorable mention award recipients: Inside Books Project in Austin and Readers 2 Leaders in Dallas.
 Each will each receive an award of $500 in recognition of their efforts to promote reading and combat illiteracy.

 “We were delighted to receive nominations from across the state in the seventh year of this Texas award.
 The purpose of this award is to highlight a winning organization, while promoting a greater appreciation and awareness of literacy efforts statewide,” said Texas Center for the Book Coordinator Rebekah Manley.

 Since 2015, Teen Bookfest by the Bay has provided an annual Book Festival which connects teen readers with published authors.
 The Bookfest encourages interaction between aspiring teen writers and established authors and illustrators.
 The purpose of the Teen Bookfest by the Bay is to educate, enrich, and entertain area teens and other participants while providing an opportunity to celebrate the joy of reading.

 “We are very honored and excited to receive this award,” said Ana Lisa Lawhon, Teen Bookfest by the Bay President.
 “This will enable us to continue connecting published authors with teens in the Coastal Bend area.”